 We all know and dread the dinner hour if we have small children.
-That’s why I want to help you with these ideas for keeping fussy kids happy while cooking dinner.
+That’s why I want to help you with these 13 super ideas for keeping fussy kids happy while cooking dinner.
 After so many years of raising kids and grandkids I have ALOT of ideas about keeping kids busy in the Summer, keeping kids busy in the Winter…well keeping kids busy ANYTIME!
 Dinner is the time of day they need us most and yet it’s the time of day when we can least give full attention.

 - 1 13 Super Ideas for Keeping Fussy Kids Happy While Cooking Dinner

 - 2 So here you go, a list of ideas for keeping fussy kids happy while cooking dinner!